chuwanfeng/v2board_install/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel):
-Requesting a certificate for chuwanfeng.top
+Requesting a certificate for www.baidu.com

 Successfully received certificate.
 #证书保存在以下地址
-Certificate is saved at: /etc/letsencrypt/live/chuwanfeng.top/fullchain.pem Key is saved at:         /etc/letsencrypt/live/chuwanfeng.top/privkey.pem This certificate expires on 2024-04-17.
+Certificate is saved at: /etc/letsencrypt/live/www.baidu.com/fullchain.pem Key is saved at:         /etc/letsencrypt/live/www.baidu.com/privkey.pem This certificate expires on 2024-04-17.
 These files will be updated when the certificate renews.
 Certbot has set up a scheduled task to automatically renew this certificate in the background.

 #部署证书
 Deploying certificate
-Successfully deployed certificate for chuwanfeng.top to /etc/nginx/sites-enabled/v2board Congratulations!
-You have successfully enabled HTTPS on https://chuwanfeng.top
+Successfully deployed certificate for www.baidu.com to /etc/nginx/sites-enabled/v2board Congratulations!
+You have successfully enabled HTTPS on https://www.baidu.com

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 If you like Certbot, please consider supporting our work by: